jollybaby/FLOW-PROOF-Beginner-Course-Module-3/README.md

 # Usage

-peoples : This is a public variable that represents a mapping from 'Address' to 'Person' struct instances
+library : This is a public variable that represents a mapping from 'Address' to 'book' struct instances

-Employees: It is a user defined struct that represents an individual's information.
+Books: It is a user defined struct that represents an book's information.
 It has the following fields:

-'name': A field type of String to store the employees name.
+'title': A field type of String to store the book title.

-'employeeid': A field type of String to store the employee's id .
+'bookid': A field type of String to store the book's id .

-'age': A field type of UInt to store the employees age.
+'YearPublished': A field type of UInt to store the year published.

-'account': A field type of Address to store the person's blockchain address.
-This is used to uniquely identify individuals in the 'people' mapping.
+'account': A field type of Address to store the book's blockchain address.
+This is used to uniquely identify books in the 'library' mapping.

-addEmployees(): This is a public function defined within the contract that allows users to add a new employees information to the 'peoples' mapping.
-It takes four arguments: 'employeeid','name','age' and 'account'.
+addBooks(): This is a public function defined within the contract that allows users to add a new books information to the 'library' mapping.
+It takes four arguments: 'bookid','title','YearPublished' and 'account'.

 init(): This is the contract's contstructor which is called when the contract is deployed.
-It intializes the contract's people mapping as an empty map.
+It intializes the contract's library mapping as an empty map.